caki35/Mathematical-Simulation-of-Laser-Scanning-Protocol/README.md

 Input arguments:
 wait_duration: how long scanning will continue (sec.)
-fc: central frequency of the modulated sine wave (Hz)
+fc: central frequency of the modulated signal (Hz)
 fm: frequency of modulation (Hz)
 delta_f : modulation bandwidth that corresponds frequency range of modulated signal (Hz)
 timedifpoint: the data point at which time differences are calculated